DevCycleHQ/devcycle-docs/docs/integrations/vercel-edge-config.md

 sidebar_position: 10
 ---

-The Vercel Edge Config integration allows you to automatically upload DevCycle flagging configurations to [Vercel Edge Config](https://vercel.com/docs/storage/edge-config), a lightning fast data storage system optimized for deployments running on Vercel.
+The Vercel Edge Config integration allows you to automatically sync DevCycle flagging configurations to [Vercel Edge Config](https://vercel.com/docs/storage/edge-config), a lightning fast data storage system optimized for deployments running on Vercel.

 With this integration, DevCycle SDKs running in Vercel can obtain flag configurations faster than ever, reducing latency